chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ### Django Installation Requirements

-There are core applications required to install [Django](https://docs.djangoproject.com): Python, pip, and virtualenv.
+There are core applications required to install [Django](https://docs.djangoproject.com): Python, a package management system like pip, and optionally virtualenv, a way to isolate your python environments.
 You have a number of choices that may change how you want to deploy within your environment, for example what version of Python you are using as a standard within your organization.
 Before you run something in production, you should always understand the implications of what you are doing, and why.

+Understanding the requirements of our application help us decide on how we will approach automating the installation.
+It also helps us in understanding whether a community cookbook serves our needs, what customizations we might need, and the overall effort of those customizations.

 ### Django Deployment Requirements

-In order for Django to be useful, you also need a few other applications: WSGI-compatible web server, and a database application.
+In order for Django to be useful, you also need a few additional applications: WSGI-compatible web server, and a database application.

 The Web Server Gateway Interface (WSGI) is a specification for a simple and universal interface between a web server and web application for Python, in other words the communication strategy.
 The goal is that any application written to the spec will run on any server that also complies to the spec.